GANGANI/longitudinal-local-news-crawler/README.md

 ## Storage requirements

 - I have collected wacz files for AK state for june 13, 14, 15, 16 (But from 16th, it has been stopped due to lack of space)
+- Eventhough above analysis shows, AK state has 82 working websites, I only got results from61 websites.
 - The maximum file size is 5GB(us-local-news-data-AK-2025-6/14/kyuk.org/kyuk-org-20250614T161710.wacz)
 - The minimum file size is 4MB(us-local-news-data-AK-2025-6/15/650keni.iheart.com/650keni-iheart-com-20250615T142607.wacz)
 - On average 200MB per file(770 items, totalling 146.8 GB)